Music Sync

 How a chart plays on all intended playstyles.

-When charting, there are many basic ways that patterns can be done.
-These way can be grouped into different styles of charting.
+When charting, there are several basic ways that patterns can be made.
+These ways can be grouped into different styles of charting.
 Effective charters can use a combination of these styles to get the best results.

 Pitch charting is a style of charting in which notes are placed relative to each other in terms of their pitch.
 If a proceeding note has a higher pitch, it may be placed in a lane to the right.
 If a proceeding note has a lower pitch, it may be placed in a lane to the left.
 If a proceeding note has the same pitch, it may be kept in the same lane.
 This relationship can be reversed so that higher pitches are to the left and lower pitches are to the right.

 Pitch charting not only follows music sync, but is also one of the most music-accurate ways of charting.
 As it replicates movement across an instrument, it is often naturally fun to play.
-Some melodies may chart to patterns that are unreasonably difficult or static, however, resulting in less fun patterns.
-Visual appeal is also a challenge, as some melodies may miss certain notes, and therefore certain lanes.
+However, some melodies may chart to patterns that are unreasonably difficult, static, or messy.
 The best way to tackle this issue is to avoid rigidity.
 Different relationships can be used for similar changes in pitch, and the relationship of lane to pitch can be reversed whenever the charter sees fit.

 Essential charting is the method of reducing complicated rhythms to simple, essential patterns.
-This typically does not mean simplifying the rhythms used; rather, placement of notes are simplified to patterns that are common across many other vertical-scrolling rhythm games.
-Essential charting is a useful tool for converting unwieldly or busy sections a song to enjoyable, yet representative patterns.
+This typically does not mean simplifying the rhythms used.
+Rather, placement of notes are simplified to patterns that are common across other vertical-scrolling rhythm games.
+Essential charting is a useful tool for converting unwieldly sections of a song to enjoyable, yet representative patterns.

 These three styles, in isolation, can get you a good bit of the way in terms of charting for XDRV.
-With that said, they can also mislead you into thinking charting is more of a mathematical process than it really is.
-In reality, charting is as much a mechanical process as it is artistic.
-Throughout your creation of patterns, you can make decisions that deviate from the above methods yet improve your chart overall.
+With that said, charting is as much a mechanical process as it is artistic.
+Throughout your creation of patterns, you can make decisions that deviate from the above methods yet improve your chart’s quality.
+Below are some of these considerations.

-For any new charters who see that the lanes are divided into two tracks (three lanes for the left hand, and three lanes for the right hand), it is intuitive to have long stretches of patterning be on one track.
-Unfortunately, doing this can result in excessive density on one hand, making for patterns that require more dexterity than reasonable to expect.
+For new charters that see the playfield is divided into two halves (three lanes for the left half, and three lanes for the right half), it may feel intuitive to have long stretches of patterning be on one half.
+Unfortunately, doing this can result in patterns that feel excessively technical.
 It can also make sections of a chart look empty or unbalanced.
-When charting, players should primarily consider the 6 tracks as a continuous space rather than two separate spaces.
-This means that a single instrument could be charted in all 6 lanes (potentially 8 lanes if gears want to be used as well).
-With that said, limiting a section to one track can be fun and purposeful, especially for more technical charts.
+When charting, players should primarily consider the 6 lanes as a continuous space rather than two separate spaces.
+This means that a single instrument could be charted in all 6 lanes (potentially 8 lanes if gears are used as well).
+With that said, limiting a section to one hand’s inputs can be fun and purposeful, especially for more technical charts.

 In many songs, a specific melody or rhythm, best represented by a pattern of your choice, may repeat a few times.
 To avoid this pattern becoming repetitive, it can be mirrored where it recurs.
-This makes the pattern feel fresh while maintaining the relationships between notes, much like flipping the note-pitch relationships of pitch charting.
+This makes the pattern feel fresh while maintaining the relationships between notes.

 In many base game charts, charters exclude certain lanes when patterning specific sections.
 Limiting lanes can be good for controlling difficulty on dense sections, making the player responsible for less distinct inputs.
 The strategy can also be useful for creating unique patterns that better represent the sound of a section.
 When omitting lanes, charters will typically omit lanes symmetrically; either the two outer lanes, two inner lanes, or two middle lanes.
-Occasionally, especially in easier difficulties where a drift is used, the lane furthest from the drift direction is omitted.
+Occasionally, especially on easier difficulties when a drift is used, the lane furthest from the drift direction is omitted.
 (Left drift omits lane 6, right drift omits lane one.)
-Charters can get very creative, though too much creativity can result in odd-looking or imbalanced sections.
+Charters can get very creative, though part of the appeal is in contrast, so don’t overuse it!

 When charting, charters should consider how the difficulty of the chart changes with the song.
 Typically, more intense parts of songs such as drops, build-ups, and speed-ups deserve more difficult or more technical patterns.
 Conversely, calm parts of a song should receive easier, less busy patterns.